 - Royal duties

-– The Duchess of Argyll is sometimes required to act as lady-in waiting to Prince Andrew, the Duke of York.
+– The Duchess of Argyll (at Inveraray Castle) is sometimes required to act as lady-in waiting to the Duchess of Wessex and has also served Prince Andrew, the Duke of York.
 Eleanor Argyll says it is ‘a great honour’.
 Previous members of her husband’s family have also served the royal family in similar roles.

-– Further south, Louise, the Duchess of Bedford, is one of several Deputy Lieutenants appointed to help the Lord Lieutenant of Bedfordshire (currently also a woman) to carry out her duties in that county.
+– Further south at Woburn Abbey, Louise, the Duchess of Bedford, is one of several Deputy Lieutenants appointed to help the Lord Lieutenant of Bedfordshire (currently also a woman) to carry out her duties in that county.

 - Discretion and loyalty